shobhit-vashistha/sb-dp-doc/README.md

 The purpose of data-pipeline is to process the Telemetry (+ some other) data, and store it for use by anyone who requires it, in a scalable manner.

+Note: this document assumes default configuration of flink jobs, actual configuration for each of the flink jobs is at `ansible/kubernetes/helm_charts/datapipeline/flink-jobs/values.j2`

 ## Overview

 Batch events are sent to Kafka Topic `env.telemetry.ingest` by the Telemetry API.
 From there a series of Flink jobs